AlphxByte/Graphly/README.md

 is of type **Vector**.

 ### UI System
-1. **GraphlyUI** project is a dll that is used by the App component to initialize the UI System of the **GraphlyWindow**.
-Below is a description of the entire UI System.<br>
+**GraphlyUI** project is a DLL that is used by the **App** component to initialize the UI System of the **GraphlyWindow**.
+Below is a description of the entire UI System.
+> Note: This system is subject to change and the diagram below will change in a future update as this system will provide a way to render ui controls on a window.<br>

+GraphlyUI (namespace)
-- Window
+???
+Window
-	- UIContext
+	???
+UIContext
-		- UIFactory
+	?	???
+UIFactory
-		- UIElement (root of the ui tree)
+	?	???
+UIRenderer (not included inside UIContext as a subcomponent yet) ?	???
+UIElement (root of the UI System)
-		- UIRenderer

-- **UIContext** component is the root component for all the UI subcomponents.
-- **UIFactory** component is used for creating generic **UIElement** objects.
-- **UIRenderer**
-> This component is work in progress.

-**GraphlyUI** also provides predefined ui elements of type: TextField, Button, Image.
-> Those ui elements don't have an implementation yet.
+	???
+WindowFlags
+	???
+WindowSettings

+1. **Window** component is a general window class that provides basic window functionality for a window.<br>

+2. **UIContext** is a subcomponent of the **Window** class that holds all the resources of the ui system including the rendering resources and the ui tree of controls.
+This component is also responsible for the creation of the root ui element that has the rect size of the window where all the ui elements will be placed.
+Every node from the ui element has the following structure:<br>

+UIElement
+???
+UIFactory (raw pointer to the **UIFactory** component from **UIContext**) ???
+Parent
+???
+Children

+**Parent** is a node from the ui tree of type UIElement that holds a pointer to the parent of the current ui element.
+If the current node is the root of the tree then this pointer is null.<br>

-2. **UIElement** is an abstract class that provides a base for ui elements.
-Every ui element holds a collection of child ui elements and every ui element holds a pointer to its parent (root element has the parent pointer set to null).
+**Children** is a **std::unordered_map** that holds as the key the name of a child ui element and the pointer to that element.<br>_

+3. **WindowSettings** is a component that is used to initialize the **Window** component and handle the lifetime of the window resources such as win32 handles to icons, cursor and other **gdi+** resources.

 ## Setup
 1. Visual Studio 2022.